lamastex/spark-trend-calculus/README.md

 ![EVENT](/images/FR_UK_OIL-events.png)

 That way, I can quickly eye ball any potential outbreak related to the oil and gas markets.
-Programmatically, I define the coverage as the zscore function of the number of articles per country, and extract top 1000 tuples country / dates (1000 most massively covered events).
+Programmatically, I define the coverage as the zscore function of the number of articles per country.
+I should define a threshold after which I define a news event as a major outbreak, but for now, let's just get the top 1000 tuples country / dates (i.e. the 1000 top most massively covered events).

-The idea is then to enrich the full data with the events that took place on those dates, at these places.
+The idea is then to enrich the full data with the actual events that took place on those dates, at these places.

 ```
 +-----------+-------+------------------+